gherlein/client-w-mcp/client/README.md

 ## Conclusion

-The GCHAI client represents a well-architected, feature-rich implementation of an OpenAI API client.
+The client represents a well-architected, feature-rich implementation of an Anthropic API client.
 Its strengths include:

 ### Key Strengths